Indian Immigration Services Team

 5. Udayagiri and Khandagiri Caves, Odisha

-The Udayagiri and Khandagiri caves in Odisha are among the oldest rock-cut cave complexes in India which have been an impressive blend of natural setting and human craftsmanship.
+The Udayagiri and Khandagiri caves in Odisha are among the oldest rock-cut cave complexes in India, which have been an impressive blend of natural setting and human craftsmanship.
 These caves date back to the 2nd century BCE and were hewn during the reign of King Kharavela of the Mahameghavahana dynasty and were used as monastic cells and meditation retreats by Jain monks, serving both as living quarters and sacred spaces for spiritual practice.
-Udayagiri, often translated as the ‘Hill of Sunrise,’ has 18 caves, and Khandagiri, usually rendered as the ‘Broken Hill’ (sometimes also interpreted as ‘Partially Divided Hill’), has 15 caves, with very detailed carvings, inscriptions and sculptural arts.
+Udayagiri, often translated as the ‘Hill of Sunrise,’ has 18 caves, and Khandagiri, usually rendered as the ‘Broken Hill’ (sometimes also interpreted as ‘Partially Divided Hill’), has 15 caves, with very detailed carvings, inscriptions, and sculptural arts.

-The most prominent of them is the Rani Gumpha which is a two-story monastery with beautiful reliefs showing royal processions, dance figures and animals, and more about the life and culture of ancient Kalinga.
+The most prominent of them is the Rani Gumpha, which is a two-story monastery with beautiful reliefs showing royal processions, dance figures, and animals, and more about the life and culture of ancient Kalinga.
 Although sometimes called a ‘monastery,’ it is important to note that this was not a Buddhist vihara but a Jain complex of great historical and artistic significance

 The caves are great places of interest owing to their historical and religious importance but not to mention the picturesque view that the city of Bhubaneswar offers through the caves.
 Visiting the Udayagiri and Khandagiri caves will provide you with the feeling of going back in history to see how rock-cut architecture and early developments occurred in India.